rajeshtandukar/Laralist/README.md

 composer dump-autoload
 ```

-Next, add the prviders below to the providers array of config/app.php
+Next, add the providers below to the providers array of config/app.php
 ```
 'providers' => [
 // .....